 Young Adult Retreat

 For those Young adults ages 18-32 years.
-Registration Open.
+Spaces Still Available!
 Join a kind community to practice mindfulness and compassion.
 Offer yourself freedom from overstimulation and come home to the experience of being alive.
 In mindfulness meditation, we rest and look deeply, knowing moment-by-moment what it is like to be human.
 Some of us are hesitant to look because there is concern about what we’ll find.
 Our practice shows us that the more deeply we look, the more reason we have to love.

 Dharma Library